 Significant uncertainty exists as to the coverage and reimbursement status of any of our drug candidates that ultimately may obtain regulatory approval.
 In both the United States and foreign markets, our ability to commercialize our product candidates successfully, and to attract commercialization partners for our product candidates, depends in significant part on the availability of adequate financial coverage and reimbursement from third-party payers, including, in the United States, governmental payers such as the Medicare and Medicaid programs, managed care organizations, and private health insurers.
 Medicare is a federally funded program managed by the CMS, through local fiscal intermediaries and carriers that administer coverage and reimbursement for certain healthcare items and services furnished to the elderly and disabled.
 Medicaid is an insurance program for certain categories of patients whose income and assets fall below state defined levels and who are otherwise uninsured that is both federally and state funded and managed by each state.
 The federal government sets general guidelines for Medicaid and each state creates specific regulations that govern its individual program.
 Each payer has its own process and standards for determining whether it will cover and reimburse a procedure or particular product.
-Private payers often rely on the lead of the governmental payers in rendering coverage and reimbursement determinations.
-Therefore, achieving favorable CMS coverage and reimbursement is usually a significant gating issue for successful introduction of a new product.
+Private payers often rely on the lead of the governmental payers in rendering coverage and reimbursement for such products.
 The competitive position of some of our products will depend, in part, upon the extent of coverage and adequate reimbursement for such products and for the procedures in which such products are used.
 Prices at which we or our customers seek reimbursement for our product candidates can be subject to challenge, reduction or denial by the government and other payers.